 Animal Protection defends threatened animals from abuse or neglect.
 Our Animal Control Officer works closely with law enforcement to contain or help aggressive animals that threaten the community.

-If you suspect an animal has been a victim of cruel or inhumane treatment, please call the Animal Warden at
+If you witness or suspect an act of animal cruelty or inhumane treatment in Andrews, please call the police or Animal Warden at (432) 523-5675.

-All animal bites must be reported to Animal Control.
+State law requires all animal bites be reported to police or Animal Control.
 The rabies virus is a serious threat to animals and humans.
-Animal owners of dogs involved in bite cases will have to provide a current rabies vaccination certificate to Animal Control.
-If an animal is not currently vaccinated against rabies, or if the rabies vaccination status is unknown, the animal will be placed under quarantine for a set period of time and observed by a veterinarian for signs of rabies.
+Animal owners of dogs involved in bite cases will have to provide proof of current rabies vaccination to Animal Control.
+An animal believed to have bitten or scratched someone will be quarantined for a minimal period of ten days and observed by a veterinarian for signs of rabies regardless of vaccination status.

 If a dog seems dangerous and is threatening you, call 9-1-1.
-If you suspect a dog is dangerous or if a dog kills a pet, you can pursue charges with the Municipal Court.
-You are required to to submit a signed affidavit in the presence of a notary.
+If you suspect a dog is dangerous or if a dog kills a pet, you may file a complaint with Municipal Court.
+To file a complaint, you will be required to submit a signed affidavit in the presence of a notary.

-All registered, dangerous dogs in the City of Andrews should never be running at large.
-Owners are court ordered to restrain their dog(s) at all times in an enclosure or by someone who can restrain the dog(s).
+All owners of registered dangerous dogs in the City of Andrews are court ordered to restrain their dog(s) at all times in an enclosure or by someone who can restrain the dog(s).
 Dogs should be wearing a red tag stating they are dangerous dogs and have attacked in the past.
-Owners must also buy $100,000 liability insurance policy.
-If these animals attack again, the court could put them to sleep.
+Owners must also buy one million dollar ($1,000,000) liability insurance policy.
+If these animals attack again, the court could order them euthanized.